The Seaweed Series -The Beginning of the obsession.

-In 2016 on a trip to a beach in Fife I found a huge blade of sugar kelp still attached by its holdfast to a rock, I produced this seaweed tapestry shortly after we returned.
+In 2016 on a trip to a beach in Fife I found a huge blade of sugar kelp still attached by its holdfast to a rock, I produced this seaweed tapestry shortly after I returned.
 As a compulsive reader of any subject I am interested in I soon realised that my knowledge of seaweeds was pitiful despite a childhood spent in rockpools.
 I had long been obsessed by seaweed attached to rocks without ever considering why only some species did this this and could like most people name only one or two very common species.
-For the last couple of years I have read, explored and painted producing tapestries ceramics and paintings celebrating this fascinating, diverse and ecologically vital life form.
-I now scour the strandline on beaches and explore the intertidal zones on our coastlines - below is the woven work I have produced so far from those expeditions.
+Since then I have read, explored and painted producing tapestries ceramics and paintings celebrating this fascinating, diverse and ecologically vital life form.
+I now scour the strandline on beaches and explore the intertidal zones on our coastlines walking or swimming.
+Below are some examples of how my tapestries are produced from those expeditions.

 Miniatures woven from watercolour studies of seaweed